 Margin shortfall analysis looks at both current and extreme volatility scenarios to calculate expected margin shortfall at different odds of occurrence.
 As confidence levels are lowered the odds of occurrence increase.
 Rather than looking at extreme cases with very low odds, it is more instructive and useful to calibrate the margin shortfall distribution to actual historical realized experience.

-The same mechanics and process works for Inventory losses projections below.
+The same mechanics and process work for Inventory losses projections below.

 If you are looking for additional coverage on understanding exposure to oil, its correlation with other commodities, the change in that correlation over time and possibly fair price of oil, please see the following sections